-1. Ohio Means Jobs Seal- Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies.
-Senior Seminar has been incorporated into our schedule to allow students to complete this seal during their senior year.
+- 1. Ohio Means Jobs Seal- Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies.
+Career Connections has been incorporated into our schedule to allow students to complete this seal during their senior year. - 2.
+State Seal of Biliteracy Meet the requirements and criteria, including proficiency requirements on assessments in a world language and English.

-- 2. State Seal of Biliteracy- Meet the requirements and criteria, including proficiency requirements on assessments in a world language and English. - 3.
-Industry-Recognized Credential Seal- Earn an approved industry-recognized credential that is aligned to a job considered in demand in this state and its region. - 4.
-College-Ready Seal- Earn remediation-free scores on the ACT or SAT. - 5.
-Military Enlistment Seal- Provide evidence that a student has enlisted in a branch of the U.S. Armed Forces; or participate in an approved JROTC program. - 6.
-Citizenship Seal- A student can - a.
-Earn a score of proficient or higher on both the American History and American Government end-of-course exams - b.
-Earn a score that is at least equivalent to proficient on approved Advanced Placement or International Baccalaureate exams - c.
-Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program. - 7.
-Science Seal- A student can - a.
-Earn a proficient or higher on the Biology end-of-course exam - b.
-Earn a score that is at least equivalent to proficient on appropriate Advanced Placement or International Baccalaureate exams - c.
+- 3. Industry-Recognized Credential Seal- Earn an approved industry-recognized credential that is aligned to a job considered in demand in this state and its region. - 4.
+College-Ready Seal Earn remediation-free scores on the ACT or SAT. - 5.
+Military Enlistment Seal Provide evidence that a student has enlisted in a branch of the U.S. Armed Forces; or participate in an approved JROTC program.

+6. Citizenship Seal- A student can-

+- .
+Earn a score of proficient or higher on both the American History and American Government end-of-course exams - a.
+Earn a score that is at least equivalent to proficient on approved Advanced Placement or International Baccalaureate exams - b.
+Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program.

+7. Science Seal- A student can-

+- .
+Earn a proficient or higher on the Biology end-of-course exam - a.
+Earn a score that is at least equivalent to proficient on appropriate Advanced Placement or International Baccalaureate exams - b.
 Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program. - 8.
-Honors Diploma Seal- Earn one of six Honors Diplomas outlined below: - a.
-Academic Honor Diploma - b.
-International Baccalaureate Honors Diploma - c.
-Career-Tech Honors Diploma - d.
-STEM Honors Diploma - e.
-Arts Honors Diploma - f.
-Social Science and Civic Engagement Honors Diploma a.
-Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement or International Baccalaureate exam
+Honors Diploma Seal- Earn one of six Honors Diplomas outlined below: - .
+Academic Honor Diploma - a.
+International Baccalaureate Honors Diploma - b.
+Career-Tech Honors Diploma - c.
+STEM Honors Diploma - d.
+Arts Honors Diploma - e.
+Social Science and Civic Engagement Honors Diploma